Xavier-J-Ortiz/better-databases-bloc/join-statements/joinstatements.md

 CROSS JOIN dogs AS d
 WHERE ad.id IS NULL AND d.adoption_date IS NULL;

+d)

 SELECT d.name AS dog, c.name AS cat
 FROM adoptions as ad
 FULL OUTER JOIN cats AS c ON ad.cat = c.id
 FULL OUTER JOIN dogs AS d ON ad.dog = d.id
+WHERE ad.fee IS NULL;

+---Alternative Query---

+SELECT d.name AS dog, c.name AS cat
+FROM dogs AS d
+FULL OUTER JOIN cats AS c ON 1 = 2
-WHERE ad.dog IS NULL AND ad.cat IS NULL;
+WHERE (c.adoption_date IS NULL) AND (d.adoption_date IS NULL);

+e)

-SELECT v.name, d.name
+SELECT v.name AS volunteer_name, d.name AS dog_name
 FROM volunteers AS v
 FULL OUTER JOIN dogs AS d ON v.foster_id = d.id
 WHERE adoption_date IS NULL;

 9)

-SELECT a.first_name, a.last_name
+SELECT adopters.first_name, adopters.last_name
 FROM adoptions
-INNER JOIN cats AS c ON c.id = adoptions.cat
+INNER JOIN cats ON cats.id = adoptions.cat
-INNER JOIN adopters AS a ON a.id = adoptions.adopter
+INNER JOIN adopters ON adopters.id = adoptions.adopter
-WHERE c.name = 'Seashell';
+WHERE cats.name = 'Seashell';

 10)

-SELECT p.name h.rank
+SELECT patrons.name, holds.rank
-FROM holds AS h
+FROM holds
-JOIN patrons AS p ON p.id = h.user_id
+JOIN patrons ON patrons.id = holds.user_id
-JOIN books AS b ON b.isbn = h.isbn
+JOIN books ON books.isbn = holds.isbn
-WHERE b.title = 'Harry Potter and the Sourcerer''s Stone'
+WHERE books.title = 'Harry Potter and the Sourcerer''s Stone'
 ORDER BY rank ASC;

 SELECT b.title, t.checked_out_date
 FROM books AS b
-LEFT JOIN transactions AS t ON t.isbn = b.isbn
+LEFT JOIN transactions AS t ON t.isbn = b.isbn AND t.checked_in_date IS NULL;
-WHERE checked_in_date IS NULL;

-SELECT AVG(t.checked_in_date::timestamp - t.checked_out_date::timestamp) AS read_time, b.title
+SELECT COUNT(*) AS times_checked_out, b.title
 FROM books AS b
-JOIN transactions AS t ON t.isbn = b.isbn
+JOIN transactions AS t ON t.isbn = b.isbn AND t.checked_out_date >= '2017-08-23'
-WHERE t.checked_out_date >= '2017-08-12' AND t.checked_in_date IS NOT NULL
 GROUP BY b.title;

 SELECT b.title, t.checked_out_date
 FROM books AS b
-LEFT JOIN transactions AS t ON b.isbn = t.isbn
+JOIN transactions AS t ON b.isbn = t.isbn AND t.checked_out_date < '2012-9-23';
-WHERE t.checked_out_date >= '2012-09-15';

 SELECT p.name, b.title
-FROM patrons AS p
+FROM transactions AS t
-LEFT JOIN transactions AS t ON (p.id = t.user_id AND t.checked_in_date IS NULL)
+RIGHT JOIN patrons AS p ON p.id = t.user_id AND t.checked_in_date IS NULL
-LEFT JOIN books AS b ON b.isbn = t.isbn
+LEFT JOIN books AS b ON b.isbn = t.isbn;
-WHERE b.title IS NOT NULL;